lindsaybandyk/activity02-ggplot2-intro/activity02-ggplot2-intro.md

 From the boxplot i can easily determine the average bill length and the type of penguin that encompasses that length

-As for the jitterplot i can see the more concentrated values and where the “heaviest” amount of the plots are or where most of the bill lengths fall a bit more specifically.
+As for the jitterplot I can see the more concentrated values and where the “heaviest” amount of the plots are or where most of the bill lengths fall a bit more specifically.